kernsk/kernsk/README.md

 <p align="left">I am a Father of 2 little girls, a Navy Veteran, and recently graduated from Seattle University with a Bachelor's of Science in Computer Science.
 I love working with AI, but enjoy working on any projects that make an impact!
 I am excited to continue my pursuit of learning, through building.</p>
 <ul>
-  <li>🌏 I'm based in Seattle, Washington
+  <li>🌏 I'm based in Seattle, Washington.
-  <li>🤝 I’m aiming to collaborate on open source projects</li>
+  <li>🤝 I’m aiming to collaborate on open source projects.</li>
-  <li>🧠 I’m currently learning more about full-stack development through a course on Udemy</li>
+  <li>🧠 I’m currently learning more about AI Agents, as well as engaging in an Amazon full-stack developer course on coursera.</li>
   <li>💬 Ask me about my project with Amazon, creating a microservice for Alexa that enabled people with speech and mobility impairments to interact with it, using hand gestures, powered by generative AI.</li>
 </ul>